lecristoph/Crazyflie-vision-system/README.md

 ### Prerequisites

-The following libraries needs to be installed in order to run the file 'run.py':
+The following libraries needs to be installed in order to run the file 'run.py': <br />
 • logging <br />
 • numpy <br />
 • OpenCV > version 3.0 <br />